SIDN/spin/doc/RPC-mechanisms.md

 There is even a document explaining how to use JSON-RPC on top of Mosquitto making it look like the bubble-app to spind mechanism.

-JSON-RPC contains a notify mechanism, which is an RPC without reult.
+JSON-RPC contains a notify mechanism, which is an RPC without result.

 JSON-RPC can be accessed using the standard *curl* program.
 Easy for testing and interfacing to scripts.